dimitargnikolov/book-project/README.md

 For this project you will submit a portfolio that contains a final report and files that demonstrate your work.
 You will submit to the Canvas assignment for the project.

 1. The report (DOC, DOCX, PDF) that you write must contain:
-  -- Lists all sources of help that you consulted, including other students.
+1 a.
+Lists all sources of help that you consulted, including other students.
 You need not mention AIs nor class resources.
-  -- Answers the questions in 3-5 below depending on which parts of the project you decided to do.
+1 b.
+Answers the questions in 3-5 below depending on which parts of the project you decided to do.

 2. For those who carried out Les Miserables analysis, your report will answer 2a-2b, and you will submit file 2c.